open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

 #### amtfeatures

 Enable or disable redirection features (KVM, IDER, SOL) and set the user consent type (none, kvm, all).
+AMT password is required.

+!!! note "Control Mode and User Consent"
     User consent can only be configured if the device is activated in ACM mode.
 In CCM, User Consent is set to `all` and cannot be changed.

 ```
-rpc configure amtfeatures -kvm -sol -ider -userConsent all
+rpc configure amtfeatures -kvm -sol -ider -userConsent none
 ```

 | OPTION               | DESCRIPTION                                    |